vwkd/code-system/src/languages/rust/data type/string.md

 ## Introduction

+- slice of string
-- sequence of Unicode scalar values
+- sequence of Unicode characters
-- collection type
-- dynamically sized
+- beware: Unicode character is not necessarily actual character, see Unicode ⚠️
 - beware: not necessarily stored on heap, see String literal ❗️

-- slice of string
+- uses UTF-8

-- can think of slice `[u8]`
+- can think of slice `[u8]` without illegal numbers
-but only valid Unicode scalar values but shorter actual string because some are grouped together but valid UTF-8
+- beware: unlike `char` which uses UTF-32 ❗️
+- beware: `[char]` is usually larger than equivalent `str` of same characters, since UTF-32 instead of UTF-8 ❗️
 - beware: can't index, because variable-width encoding ❗️
 - also called string slice
 - beware: don't confuse with owned string `String` ⚠️

-- string not necessarily on heap, can be in binary as well

 - `str`